SUBCHAPTER IV. EDUCATION PROGRAM.

 f.
 Teaches the positive benefits of abstinence until marriage and the risks of premarital sexual activity.

 g.
 Provides opportunities that allow for interaction between the parent or legal guardian and the student.

 h.
 Provides factually accurate biological or pathological information that is related to the human reproductive system.

 Materials used in this instruction shall be age appropriate for use with students.
-Information conveyed during the instruction shall be objective and based upon scientific research that is peer reviewed and accepted by professionals and credentialed experts in the field of sexual health education.
+Information conveyed during the instruction shall be objective and based upon scientific research that is peer reviewed and accepted by professionals and credentialed experts in the fields of any of the following: sexual health education, adolescent psychology, behavioral counseling, medicine, human anatomy, biology, ethics, or health education.